turris-cz/user-docs/docs/basics/tos-versions.md

 the mentioned portal.
 You can find various threat statistics on our new web [Sentinel:view](https://view.sentinel.turris.cz/).

-The `project.turris.cz` portal itself has been archived and is available only as a static website.
-No new data from routers is processed here; all historical data has been dropped.
+The `project.turris.cz` portal itself was being operated as a static archive for a few years and then terminated.